Bittu121/Bittu121/README.md

 ---

-### About
+### Summary
-I build web applications that are **simple, reliable, and easy to maintain**.
-My focus is on writing clean frontend code with a solid understanding of backend systems.

-I value clarity in code, predictable behavior, and thoughtful user experience.
+I have experience building and maintaining scalable web applications using the MERN stack.
+My work includes developing RESTful APIs and creating responsive, user-friendly interfaces to solve real-world problems in production environments.

 ---